(This post is based on Rob's Guide to Effective Retrospectives)

 We wrote about this in a previous post on "How to improve Agile Retrospectives"

 Usually, remote teams have a hard time keeping track of action items, due to the lack of an available board dedicated to Retrospectives follow up.
-A great way to overcome this barrier is to use a tool like Agile Retrospectives for Confluence.
+A great way to overcome this barrier is to use a tool like Agile Retrospectives for Confluence or if your team uses Jira, try the Agile Retrospectives for Jira app.
 The tool will guide your team through all of the steps to come up with the most relevant action items, and let you assign them to your team members in Confluence for proper follow up.
 The resulting template is always visible to the entire team.

 Start each retrospective by going through the actions from the previous one